Hidden fees uncovered: A small business guide to understanding payment processor fees

 Batch processing fees are charged when merchants settle credit card transactions in bulk at the end of the day.
 While each batch fee might be small — just a few cents — these charges can add up quickly, especially if you process multiple batches each day.
 Every batch you finalize incurs a fee.

 To manage these costs, try to settle all your transactions in a single daily batch whenever possible.
-Reducing the number of batches not only lowers processing fees but also simplifies bookkeeping.
-Consolidate your transactions and find the right balance between efficient processing and cost savings.
+Reducing the number of batches not only lowers credit card processing fees but also simplifies bookkeeping.
+Consolidate your transactions and find the right balance between efficient payment processing and cost savings.

 5. PCI non-compliance penalties